Have you considered using a home water filtration system for better drinking water?

 This one makes our top-5 list due to the sheer quality of the filtration, using ion-exchange in its five-stage system to filter out even the smallest microscopic impurities for cleaner water that tastes better.

-Brita Large 10 Cup Water Filter Pitcher
+Brita Large 10 Cup Grand Water Pitcher

 - Brita’s filters are the height of attractiveness in design, so it looks great